 Checking Designs

 Verifying a design can be a complex task.
-An automatic design rule check is the standard for many years in the area of IC design and it is getting more and more standard in the area of MEMS, Microwave, PCBs, etc. A versatile Design Rule Checker is integrated into the LayoutEditor.
+An automatic design rule check has been standard for many years in the area of IC design and it is getting more standard in the areas of MEMS, Microwave, PCBs, etc. A versatile Design Rule Checker is integrated into the LayoutEditor.
 A complete design check can be triggered by calling a DRC macro.
-Also, any single check can be called manually.
+Any single check can also be called manually.
 The LayoutEditor supports many different design rule checks.
 More checks are supported than a simple IC design requires.
-For all tests, the area to be checked can be specified as well as the way rule violations are reported.
+For all tests, the area to be checked can be specified as well as how rule violations are reported.
 As a matter of course, all design rule checks work on all angle elements.
-Design rule checks are not intended to check Multi-Gigabit designs, it will leak on performance but will work if you have a powerful system and enough run time to operate.
-Designs with up to over some million shapes are no problem, even if computationally intensive options are used.
+Design rule checks are not intended to check Multi-Gigabit designs, it will lack in performance but will work if you have a powerful system and enough run time to operate.
+Designs with up to a million shapes are no problem, even if computationally intensive options are used.

 Illustration

-DRC violations can is reported in three ways:
+DRC violations can be reported in three ways:

 Graphical Illustration

 The shape violating the rule will be displayed in the main drawing on an own error layer.
-The basic concept behind a graphic violation display is: A new cell will be created named as the checked cell having a suffix with the name of the design rule check.
+The violation will be displayed graphically by a new cell which is named after the checked cell, it will have a suffix with the name of the design rule check.
 All detected errors are added to this cell on an error layer.
 A new cell reference to this cell is added to the unmodified original cell.
 If an identical check was performed before, the earlier results are deleted.
 Use ClearDRC to delete any prior results.
-If this method should be used, the error layer and the feature to delete detected violations are setup in the DRC dock window.
+If this method is used, the error layer and the feature to delete detected violations is setup in the DRC dock window.
 The DRC dock windows will be opened by calling any DRC feature from the Utilities menu.

 Design-check-example